lqv-is-learning/TryHackme/README.md

 # TryHackme

-This page is about the ctf exercises I have solved
+This page is about the CTF exercises I have solved